-The Empire first operated as a traditional theater under the direction of Johnson and Washburne, and in its first years was accused of flouting of laws prohibiting theater performances on Sundays with performances aimed at German audiences.2 In 1896, the theater was renovated and reopened as a vaudeville and variety venue ("with the occasional burlesque") under the management of Hyde and Behman.3
+Following Richards’ death in 1892, the Bedford Avenue Theater continued to produce theatrical plays.
+By the summer of 1893, it had been renamed as the Empire Theater and under the direction of Johnson and Washburne, was producing work “of a more melodramatic order”.6.
+In its first years as the Empire it was accused of flouting of laws prohibiting theater performances on Sundays with performances aimed at German audiences.7 In 1896, the theater was renovated and reopened as a vaudeville and variety venue ("with the occasional burlesque") under the management of Hyde and Behman.8

 101 South 6th Street